Structural Insulated Panels (SIPs)- a building material that

 insulating qualities, rapid installation, and consistent quality

-(minimizing waste).
-The use of OSB or waferboard for facings is
+The use of OSB or waferboard for facings is considered a

-considered a positive use of wood resources.
-In addition, less
+positive use of wood resources.
+In addition, less wood is wasted

-wood is wasted at the construction site than stick built homes
+at the construction site than stick built homes making structural

 What are Structural Insulated Panels?